Petlja/TxtProgInPythonEng/docs/_sources/02_Console/02_Console_11_collections.rst.txt

 Functions of collections
 ------------------------

-There are many functions in Python that accept the collection as an argument.
+There are many functions in Python that accept a collection as an argument.
 One of them is the *len* function, which we have already met.
 Some other commonly used functions that apply to collections are:

-- *sum*, a function that gives the sum of the elements of a collection
 - *min*, a function that gives the smallest element of a collection
 - *max*, a function that gives the largest element of a collection
+- *sum*, a function that gives the sum of the elements of a collection

 .. activecode:: console__collections_aggregation

     print('Tuple:')
     t = (2, 8, 4, 15, 3)
     print('len(t) =', len(t))
-    print('sum(t) =', sum(t))
     print('min(t) =', min(t))
     print('max(t) =', max(t))
+    print('sum(t) =', sum(t))

     print('Range:')
     r = range(1, 10, 2)
     print('len(r) =', len(r))
-    print('sum(r) =', sum(r))
     print('min(r) =', min(r))
     print('max(r) =', max(r))
+    print('sum(r) =', sum(r))

     print('String:')
     s = 'Python'
     print('len(s) =', len(s))
-    print('sum(s) =', sum(s))
     print('min(s) =', min(s))
     print('max(s) =', max(s))
+    # elements of s are not numbers, so uncommenting the next statement would cause an error
+    # print('sum(s) =', sum(s))

-The values of the functions *len*, *sum*, *min*, *max* for the range can also be determined from the parameters of the range, but here we wanted to point out that these functions accept different collections as their argument.
+The values of the functions *len*, *sum*, *min*, *max* for the range can also be determined from the parameters of the range, but here we wanted to point out that all these functions accept different collections as their argument (including range).

 Questions
 '''''''''